-From passengers who don’t (properly) wear face masks to flight delays or cancellations, the opportunities to develop air travel pet peeves are plentiful, even for the most patient of travelers.
+From inattentive parents who let their children run wild to flight delays or cancellations, the opportunities to develop air travel pet peeves are plentiful, even for the most patient of travelers.

 At Passport Photo Online, we’ve decided to poll over 1,000 Americans to see what annoys them the most when flying.